-Housing Authority of the City of Norwalk is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 20th, 2020, Housing Authority of the City of Norwalk has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Norwalk is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Homeownership Voucher programs.

 Housing Authority of the City of Norwalk serves Norwalk.